6 Ways to Build Relationships with Independent Workers

 Using a written contract when engaging independent contractors is not only smart from a legal perspective, but it also helps to outline project details and define a business relationship.
 A contract provides the opportunity to talk about terms of engagement, project resources, and any restrictions or required guidelines.

 Part of the contract should include a Scope of Work (SOW).
-A SOW should dive into the details of the project and include budgets, timelines, deadlines, and deliverables.
-To help things move along smoothly when unexpected decisions or roadblocks arise, talk about a process for change management upfront.
+An SOW should provide details of the project and include budgets, timelines, deadlines, and deliverables.
+To help things move along smoothly when unexpected decisions or roadblocks arise, discuss a process for change management upfront.

 Here’s how: SOW Template (Scope of Work) for Project Management